- 1 Short on time? Jump around to any section

 Every salesperson dreams about the closing part of a sale.
 It’s at that time that their product gets sold, hopefully.
-It’s their time to shine or fail, depending on how well they did their job.
+It’s their time to shine or fail, depending on how well they do their job.
 The benefits of a great selling closing technique are that it gives the prospect that last nudge, working on their minds to make them close the deal with you.

 Sales closing techniques have a lot of core value, like overtime experience, personal inquiries, and so on, which makes them powerful and lasting over years and years.
 If you’re struggling to find just the right sales closing technique for you, here are our top 20 best selling closing techniques of all time.

 1. The Assumptive Close

-This technique starts from way before the closing part, because you’re beginning your selling cycle simply assuming the person in front of you will buy your service or product.
+This technique starts way before the closing part because you’re beginning your selling cycle simply assuming the person in front of you will buy your service or product.
 All you do is deliver a successful sales pitch and let your client realize you are assuming he or she will close the deal in the end, subtly making remarks in this direction.

 2. The Summary Close